 The Department of Local Government and Communities collaborates with COTA: WA and the Department of Commerce to provide funding for the Seniors' Housing Centre.

 This resource centre provides free information to senior West Australians relating to their current and future accommodation arrangements through the delivery of community education sessions and directly to individuals.

 DLGC formally recognises the outstanding contribution of seniors to the community through the annual WA Seniors Awards which are presented in partnership with COTA WA and supported by Lotterywest.

 Winners were announced at a gala cermony on Sunday 6 November 2016.

 Seniors Week is an annual state-wide celebration that recognises and thanks seniors for their contributions to the community.
 Activities throughout Seniors Week are designed to challenge negative stereotypes of seniors and present a positive image of ageing.
 Promoting intergenerational celebrations is also a priority.

 DLGC offers grants to community organisations and local governments to deliver activities and events during Seniors Week.

 Seniors Week 2016 was held from Sunday 6 November to Sunday 13 November.

-Eligible seniors can get SilverSport funding for a range of sport or active recreation activities delivered by clubs, community organisations, businesses and recreation centers.
-To be eligible, residents need to be 60 years or over and have a health care card or pensioner concession card.
+Eligible seniors can get SilverSport funding for a range of sport or active recreation activities delivered by clubs, community organisations, businesses and recreation centres.
+To be eligible, applicants need to be residents of the trial areas, aged 60 years or over and have a health care card or pensioner concession card.

 For more information visit the Department of Sport and Recreation.